Troubleshoot Outlook add-in activation

 Check with your Exchange Server administrator.

-If you are testing the add-in on Outlook Web App or OWA for Devices, in a script debugger (for example, the JScript Debugger that comes with Internet Explorer), look for the src attribute of the script tag that specifies the location from which scripts are loaded.
+If you are testing the add-in on Outlook on the web or mobile devices, in a script debugger (for example, the JScript Debugger that comes with Internet Explorer), look for the src attribute of the script tag that specifies the location from which scripts are loaded.
 The path should contain a substring owa/15.0.516.x/owa2/..., where 15.0.516.x represents the version of the Exchange Server, such as 15.0.516.2.

 Alternatively, you can use the Office.context.mailbox.diagnostics.hostVersion property to verify the version.
-On Outlook Web App and OWA for Devices, this property returns the version of the Exchange Server.
+On Outlook on the web and mobile devices, this property returns the version of the Exchange Server.

 If you can test the add-in on Outlook, you can use the following simple debugging technique that uses the Outlook object model and Visual Basic Editor: